The stories worth your attention this week

 OpenAI surpasses $25B ARR; Anthropic approaching $19B

-OpenAI has surpassed $25 billion in annualised revenue and is reportedly taking early steps toward a public listing, potentially as soon as late 2026.
+OpenAI has surpassed $25 billion in annualised revenue and is reportedly taking early steps toward a public listing.
 Anthropic is approaching $19 billion ARR.
-OpenAI now serves over 900 million weekly users and unveiled a ChatGPT super app strategy combining chat, coding, search, and agent capabilities into a single interface.
+OpenAI now serves over 900 million weekly users.

 What it means for you: The consolidation of AI capabilities into a small number of dominant platforms is accelerating.
-For marketers evaluating which AI tools to build workflows around, this raises the stakes on platform risk.
-Building workflows around two or three AI providers — not just one — is now sound risk management, not paranoia.
+Building workflows around two or three AI providers — not just one — is now sound risk management.

 What to ignore this week

-Meta's AI video generation announcement from IAB Newfronts — the ability to generate ads from single images with AI-produced voiceovers — is interesting but in beta with limited access.
-Don't restructure your paid social creative process around a feature that most teams won't touch for six months.
+Meta’s AI video generation announcement from IAB Newfronts is interesting but in beta with limited access.
+Don’t restructure your paid social creative process around a feature most teams won’t touch for six months.
 File it, check back in Q3.

 Frequently Asked Questions